fiduswriter/fiduswriter-gitrepo-export/README.md

 To install:
 -----------

-1. Make sure you have installed the `fiduswriter-books` plugin and you have updated both `fiduswriter` and `fiduswriter-books` to the latest patch release.
+1. Make sure you have installed the `fiduswriter-books-plugin` and you have updated both `fiduswriter` and `fiduswriter-books-plugin` to the latest patch release.

 2. Install this plugin (for example by running ``pip install fiduswriter-gitrepo-export``).